The surprising connection between after-hours work and decreased productivity

-Quick question: How do you spend your time at work and what is it costing you?
-Slack’s Workforce Index, based on survey responses from more than 10,000 desk workers around the globe, uncovers new findings on how to structure the workday to maximise productivity and strengthen employee well-being and satisfaction.
+Quick take: How do you spend your time at work and what is it costing you?
+Slack’s Workforce Index, based on survey responses from more than 10,000 desk workers around the globe, uncovers new findings on how to structure the workday to maximize productivity and strengthen employee well-being and satisfaction.

 - Employees who log off at the end of the workday register 20% higher productivity scores than those who feel obligated to work after hours.